Home » Events » Tesselaar Tulip Festival

 Tesselaar Tulip Festival

-You will come across a variety of tulip species from all over the world so come and explore over half a million tulips at the wonderful Tesselaar Tulip Festival.
+You will encounter various tulip species worldwide, so come and explore over a million tulips at the wonderful Tesselaar Tulip Festival.

 This unique festival is held at the Tesselaar Nursery in Silvan, one of the many suburbs within the Dandenong Ranges.
 Apart from the beautiful flower display, this festival also showcases live entertainment, a multicultural food exhibition and a sculpture display.